You are here: Home page > Transportation > Electric cars

 Electric cars are considerably more efficient than gasoline cars because electric motors are inherently more efficient (about 80 percent) than internal combustion engines (a mere 30 percent for the engine alone, much less for an entire gas-powered vehicle), which waste a high proportion of the fuel they burn as useless heat.
 [7]

 How do the figures work out in practice?
-The 2022 MINI Cooper 2-door hardtop electric (list price around $29,900) manages an average (city and highway combined) 31 kWh (kilowatt hours) per 100 miles (equivalent to 119 mpg) for an annual fuel cost of $600 per year, where a 2022 gasoline version of the same car (list price $22,900–$32,900) comes in at just 32 mpg for an annual fuel cost of $1850 per year.
+The 2024 MINI Cooper SE 2-door hardtop electric (list price around $30,900) manages an average (city and highway combined) 31 kWh (kilowatt hours) per 100 miles (equivalent to 110 mpg) for an annual fuel cost of $700 per year, where a 2024 gasoline version of the same car (list price $25,800) comes in at just 32 mpg for an annual fuel cost of $2000 per year.
 [4] Tesla claim an even bigger difference: an annual 30,000-mile running cost for a Tesla Model S of $1,048 (at $0.12 per kWh) compared to a typical gas car's $5,318 (based on $3.90 per gallon of fuel and 2015 figures).

 Hybrid cars achieve their higher efficiency and fuel economy largely by switching from gasoline power to electricity whenever it's favorable, such as sitting still in heavy traffic.
 Where a typical car (a four-cylinder, 2.0-liter Ford Fusion) driven by gasoline might achieve around 25mpg, its equivalent hybrid manages a far more impressive 41 mpg (combined)—over 50 percent better, while the plug-in hybrid version achieves the equivalent of 103mpg.
+You can see how hybrids (yellow) line up between electric (green) and gasoline cars (red) in the chart below.
 [5]

 It's not just the engine that makes an electric car more efficient.
 With regenerative brakes, you're not throwing energy away every time you stop and stop: the car's electric motor becomes a generator so that when the brakes are engaged, the car slows down as your kinetic energy turns to electricity that recharges the battery.

 David MacKay sums it all up neatly in his book Sustainable Energy Without Hot Air: "Electric vehicles can deliver transport at an energy cost of roughly 15 kilowatt hours (kWh) per 100km.
 That's five times better than our baseline fossil-car, and significantly better than any hybrid cars.
 Hurray!"
+According to fueleconomy.gov, his figure is about half the published energy cost of a MINI or Nissan Leaf; even so, the new EVs are still well ahead of the old fossils.

 How do electric cars compare?

-Let's put that "15 kilowatt hours (kWh) per 100km" in context.
+Let's put that theoretical "15 kilowatt hours (kWh) per 100km" in context.
 How efficient are electric cars compared to other forms of transportation?

 This chart shows how much energy (in kWh) it takes to move one passenger a distance of 100km (~60 miles).
 Solar cars (tiny one-person experimental vehicles powered entirely by solar panels, like the Sunraycer pictured up above) are most efficient, largely because they weigh so little: most of them don't even have batteries.
 Electric cars come midway on the scale, though some (such as the Tesla) fare better than others.
 Gasoline cars are worst by far (largely because of their heavy engines and transmissions) and hydrogen fuel-cell cars aren't much better.
 Note how very efficient trains and buses are, even though they use conventional technology.
 That's because they carry large numbers of people and, as thin tubes moving through the air, are relatively aerodynamic.